 One morning during breakfast, my mom passed me a magazine.
 It had stories about professional chefs from different countries.
 She said, "Our family has many chefs — my grand-grandmother, grandmother, I used to be a cook in the kitchen too.
 Maybe read it.
 What if you find it interesting?"
 I read a few quite good stories about these chefs' lives, their competitions, and efforts to perfect their art, how they grew and became outstanding chefs.
 Fully committed men and women, experts of the highest level.
 This moment was the turning point for me.
 I decided to become one of them.

 It was a turning point in my career.
 I learned the lesson and bought my first knife set that I never let anyone touch.
 Knife sharpening becomes something that I did on a bi-weekly basis.
 I started learning my knives from heel to the tip.

 In total, I spent seven years in the kitchen.
 I worked in many restaurants in Russia and the United States.
-I graduated as one of the best students and had time to take a few first places in competitions.
+I graduated as one of the best students in the kitchen and had time to take a few first places in competitions.
 I learned the USSR, Italian, Greek, French, and American cuisines throughout my kitchen career.
-Had a chance to work with an incredible crew at a restaurant, which later has earned a Michelin star in Boston, Massachusetts.
+Had a chance to work with an incredible crew at a restaurant, which later earned us a Michelin star in Boston, Massachusetts.
 I have worked as Sous Chef, Expo, Line-cook, Prep-cook, Butcher, Sauté cook, and a server.

 I was combining my third and fourth years in college with cooking at a restaurant.
 Of course, I didn't have any sharpening skills at the time.
-When I had to get my dull knives sharpened the first time, I did not look for a knife sharpening near me.
+When I had to get my dull knives sharpened the first time, I did not look for a knife sharpening service near me.
 I knew the one who could help me better than anyone else — luckily, it was my father.